 States other than the default states can be defined by the user.
 These states might be used to represent conditions such as blocked, starved, PM, offline, etc. The state of a resource can then be changed in AutoMod's procedural code so that statistics can be tracked for each state.
 In addition, state monitors can be defined and used to track states for entities other then resources, such as vehicles, conveyors, or particular areas of a facility.

-3.5 Queues and Order Lists
+3.4 Queues and Order Lists

-Because an AutoMod model is graphical as well as logical, loads must be located somewhere in the physical space of the model.
-AutoMod has two types of physical space: movement systems and queues.
-Queues in AutoMod are both physical and logical, and they can have capacities ranging from one to infinity.
+Queues in AutoMod are both graphical and statistical elements, and they can have capacities ranging from one to infinity.
 When a queue has reached its capacity, the next load trying to enter that queue must wait until there is space available.
-Loads are sorted in queues by using order lists.
-Queue contents can be shown dynamically in the animation, and loads can be "stacked" in any direction.
+Queue contents can be shown dynamically in the animation, and loads can be "stacked" in any direction in the queue.

 Loads that are at a queue or process may be sorted or delayed until they are explicitly ordered to leave.
-To determine which action should take place next, the loads place themselves on order lists.
+To determine which action should take place next, the loads must place themselves on order lists.
 An order list is not a physical entity like a queue, but a logical element that provides a way to sort loads that have been delayed for any reason.
 To remove a load from an order list, another load must execute an order action.
-Loads can be ordered to move to another process or order list, or to simply continue where they left off in their process logic.
+Loads can be ordered to move to another process or order list, or to simply continue where they left off in their processing.
 Order lists can be sorted by load priority or other load attributes, either in ascending or descending order.